History/Tarih P.1

 The Latin community, although smaller than the Orthodox Greeks owned large tracts of land around Ay Sozomenoz, Bodamya and Lorthina (Lurucina) Aya Marina was in fact a Latin Church.
 In 1643 there were 13 households registered in the village of Aya Marina.
 After a devastating earthquake in August of 1735 the surviving inhabitants moved to the village of Limbya which was originally called Olympia, no doubt the numbers of Latin’s were much less then the Orthodox population, and in time many converted to either Islam or Christianity

-There is one bit of information that may help us in future research and that is the Mevkufat Defter written in 1572, it records lists a total 0f 1689 families being transferred to Cyprus from various parts of Anatolia.
-[20] The question is, who and where were they settled??
-Perhaps one day we may find the documents that may give us that information
+The Mevkufat Defter written in 1572, records a total 0f 1689 families being transferred to Cyprus from various parts of Anatolia.
+[20] The question is, who were they and where were they settled?

 BY GUITA G HOURANI